 And Peloton’s prime position in the home fitness space seems to have come full circle.
 It was in the mid-1980s when ultra-marathon cyclist Johnny Goldberg, who was looking for a safe, indoor space to train during inclement weather (and to be close to his wife and new baby), as so he created spinning.
 Fast forward to today, and what was born out of necessity has translated to millions of others who spark joy from its convenient and accessible sweat sessions.

 Although the company was built on bikes, this is only the starting line for them, with many hush-hush launches in the works.
-By the end of 2019, their treadmill is expected to arrive in Canada, along with additional services, such as yoga, strength training and meditation.
+By the end of 2019, their treadmill is expected to arrive in Canada.
 As the clear frontrunner in the streaming fitness world, it appears they will be permanently entrenched in our lives, or more specifically, in our living room.